kryptoNkn/kryptoNkn/README.md

 # About me

 * I'm Andrew, 16.
-* I am the CEO and one of the developers of Vertex Messenger.
 * I have been programming in C# since I was 14.
 I develop games, web and desktop apps, I also sometimes develop exploits, viruses and phishing sites.

 # Links